-Dr Rodrigo Praino is Senior Lecturer in Politics and Public Policy.
+Rodrigo Praino is Associate Professor in Politics and Public Policy.
 He holds a PhD in Political Science, and has been the recipient of several prestigious fellowships, scholarships and awards.

 Rodrigo’s research has been published by some of the top peer-reviewed academic journals in the Social Sciences and has attracted funding from a wide range of sources, including UNICEF, the Australian government, and the Canadian government.
 It has also featured in some major international media outlets, including the Washington Post, the Huffington Post, Politico, the Times of India, the Pew Research Centre and the Herald Sun.